MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ### Composition-based rendering

 For composition-based WebView2 rendering, use `CoreWebView2Environment` to create a `CoreWebView2CompositionController`.
-The `CoreWebView2CompositionController` also implements all the APIs as `CoreWebView2Controller`, but includes additional APIs that are specific to composition-based rendering.
+The `CoreWebView2CompositionController` also implements all the APIs as `CoreWebView2Controller`, but also includes APIs for composition-based rendering.

 ##### [C#](#tab/c-sharp)